 Use the Galleries

 Many students use the museum galleries to study and sketch artwork, to write papers, or for a study break.
 Drawing boards, paper, pencils, and laptops are welcome.
 Gallery stools are also available for student use.

-Apply to be a Museum Associate, intern, federal work-study student, volunteer or Advisory Council member.
-Here, you have direct access to the professionals who work at all levels of the museum.
+Apply to be a Think Tank member, Gallery Guide, intern, or volunteer.
+Here, you have direct access to the professionals who work in all areas of the museum.